Nonparametric Gaussian Mixture Models for the Multi-Armed Bandit: Abstract

 \section{Abstract}

-We here adopt Bayesian nonparametric mixture models to extend multi-armed bandits in general, and Thompson sampling in particular, to complex scenarios where there is reward model uncertainty.
-The multi-armed bandit is a sequential allocation task where an agent must learn a policy that maximizes long term payoff, where only the reward of the played arm is observed at each interaction with the world.
-In the stochastic bandit setting, at each interaction, the reward for the selected action is generated from an unknown distribution.
-Thompson sampling is a generative and interpretable multi-armed bandit algorithm that has been shown both to perform well in practice, and to enjoy optimality properties for certain reward functions.
-Nevertheless, Thompson sampling requires knowledge of the true reward model, for calculation of expected rewards and sampling from its parameter posterior.
-In this work, we extend Thompson sampling to complex scenarios where there is model uncertainty, by adopting a very flexible set of reward distributions: nonparametric Gaussian mixture models.
-The generative process of Bayesian nonparametric mixtures naturally aligns with the Bayesian modeling of multi-armed bandits: the nonparametric model autonomously determines its complexity in an online fashion, as new rewards are observed for the played arms.
-By characterizing each arm's reward distribution with independent Dirichlet process mixtures and per-mixture parameters, the proposed method sequentially learns the model that best approximates the true underlying reward distribution, achieving successful performance in synthetic and real datasets.
-Our contribution is valuable for practical scenarios, as it avoids stringent case-by-case model specifications, and yet attains reduced regret in diverse bandit settings.
+We here adopt Bayesian nonparametric mixture models to extend multi-armed bandits in general, and Thompson sampling in particular, to scenarios where there is reward model uncertainty.
+In the stochastic multi-armed bandit, where an agent must learn a policy that maximizes long term payoff, the reward for the selected action is generated from an unknown distribution.
+Reward uncertainty, \ie the lack of knowledge about the reward-generating distribution, induces the exploration-exploitation trade-off: a bandit agent needs to simultaneously learn the properties of the reward distribution and sequentially decide which action to take next.
+Thompson sampling is a bandit algorithm that requires knowledge of the true reward model, for sampling from its parameter posterior and calculation of per-arm expected rewards.
+In this work, we extend Thompson sampling to scenarios where there is reward model uncertainty by adopting Bayesian nonparametric Gaussian mixture models for flexible reward density estimation.
+By characterizing each arm's reward distribution with independent Bayesian nonparametric mixture models, the per-arm nonparametric distribution adjusts its complexity as new bandit rewards are observed, which is used for guiding the agent's subsequent arm selections.
+The proposed Bayesian nonparametric mixture model Thompson sampling sequentially learns the reward model that best approximates the true, yet unknown, per-arm reward distribution, achieving successful regret performance.
+We derive, based on a novel posterior convergence based analysis, an asymptotic regret bound for the proposed method.
+In addition, we empirically evaluate its performance in diverse and previously elusive bandit environments, \eg with rewards not in the exponential family, subject to outliers, and with different per-arm reward distributions, and show that it outperforms, both in averaged cumulative regret and in regret volatility, state-of-the-art alternatives.
+The proposed Bayesian nonparametric Thompson sampling is valuable in the presence of reward model uncertainty, as it avoids stringent case-by-case model design choices, yet provides important regret savings.